Deploying a TensorRT-LLM model with the Engine Builder is a three-step process:

 This build configuration sets a number of important parameters:

-• max_input_len and max_output_len control the sequence shapes for input and output.
-We want to match these as closely as possible to expected real-world use to improve engine performance.
+• max_seq_len controls the maximum number of total tokens supported by the engine.
+We want to match this as closely as possible to expected real-world use to improve engine performance.

 • base_model determines which type of supported model architecture to build the engine for.